Great Lakes Football Conference

-The Great Lakes Football Conference (GLFC) was a football-only conference that competed in NCAA Division II for six seasons (2006 through 2011).
+The Great Lakes Football Conference (GLFC) was an American football-only conference that competed in NCAA Division II for six seasons (2006 through 2011).
 Bill Massoels, Athletic Director at St. Joseph's College, served as its commissioner, and the league was headquartered at the college in Rensselaer, Indiana.
 St. Joseph's was also the catalyst of a previous failed attempt to form a conference of the same name in the late 1990s.

 History

 Public rumors of the GLFC's formation dated from January 2006.

 By that April, a schedule for the 2006 season had been drafted, including six founding members: Kentucky Wesleyan College, Missouri University of Science and Technology (Missouri S&T, then known as Missouri-Rolla), Lincoln University of Missouri, Central State University, Tiffin University, and St. Joseph's.
 Of the six schools, three (Kentucky Wesleyan, Missouri-Rolla, and St. Joseph's) were full members of the Great Lakes Valley Conference (GLVC), while Lincoln was a full member of the Heartland Conference.
 Central State and Tiffin were Division II independents.

 The GLFC was intended as a football home for schools from conferences such as the GLVC and Heartland, which did not sponsor the sport.
 Tiffin left the conference after the 2007 season, to accept an offer of full membership from the Great Lakes Intercollegiate Athletic Conference (GLIAC).
 Lincoln left after the 2009 season, when it moved its full membership from the non-football Heartland Conference to the Mid-America Intercollegiate Athletics Association (MIAA).
 Central State likewise left after the 2009 season, to return to independent status in football.
 Independent Urbana University joined the GLFC in 2010, giving the league four members for its last two seasons.
 Kentucky Wesleyan, Missouri S&T, and St. Joseph's were the only members to participate in all six seasons of GLFC play.

 No GLFC team ever qualified for the NCAA Division II Football Championship playoffs.
 Before leaving to join the GLIAC, Tiffin posted the best overall season records, 10-1 in 2006 (with a final #22 ranking in the AFCA Coaches Poll) and 9-2 in 2007.